MarlinFirmware/Marlin/README.md

 <img align="top" width=175 src="Documentation/Logo/Marlin%20Logo%20GitHub.png" />
  Documentation has moved to [marlinfirmware.org](http://www.marlinfirmware.org).

-## Development Only
+## Release Candidate -- Marlin 1.1 RC1 - 19 September 2015

 __Not for production use – use with caution!__

-The [dev branch](https://github.com/MarlinFirmware/MarlinDev/tree/dev) contains the most up-to-date Marlin code.
-When reporting any issues, please check to see if they are resolved in this branch first.
-But let us know if issues exist in tagged releases so that we can document and patch them.
+For the latest tagged version of Marlin (currently 1.0.2 – January 2015) you should switch to the [Release branch](https://github.com/MarlinFirmware/Marlin/tree/Release).

+[This branch, "RC"](https://github.com/MarlinFirmware/MarlinDev/tree/RC), is our current pre-release candidate.

+Future development takes place in the [MarlinDev repository](https://github.com/MarlinFirmware/MarlinDev/).

+## Known Issues
+19 Sep 2015
+RC Branch published for testing

-## Testing
+## Coding Style
-The [RC branch](https://github.com/MarlinFirmware/MarlinDev/tree/RC) will contain the latest pre-release candidate.
+The formatting of the source code is now controlled by the [astyle](http://astyle.sourceforge.net/astyle.html) program.
+The options which specify the style in use are found in the .astylerc file which is located in the top level folder of this repository.
+To reformat a file, run ```astyle --options=.astylerc <file_name>```.
+You will need to do this before committing the file to the git repository.

 ## Submitting Patches
-Development patches should be submitted as a Pull Request against the [master](https://github.com/MarlinFirmware/MarlinDev/tree/master) branch
+Proposed patches should be submitted as a Pull Request against the [RCBugFix](https://github.com/MarlinFirmware/MarlinDev/tree/RCBugFix) branch

-For the latest tagged version of Marlin (currently 1.0.2 – January 2015) you should switch to the [Release Repository](https://github.com/MarlinFirmware/Marlin).
+Note: Do not propose added features.
+Patches to the Release Candidate are limited to corrections of coding errors for the functions that have been implemented.
+Be sure to check that all files are properly styled.
+Pull requests containing styling errors will fail the automated tests which are performed on all submissions.

-## Current Status: Bug Fixing
+## Current Status: Testing

-Marlin development is being accelerated to catch up with a long list of issues.
-Check the Issues and Pull Requests links on the right to to see what we are currently working on.
+Please test this firmware and inform us of any issues where it fails to perform in a manner consistent with the designed functionality.

 [![Coverity Scan Build Status](https://scan.coverity.com/projects/2224/badge.svg)](https://scan.coverity.com/projects/2224) [![Travis Build Status](https://travis-ci.org/MarlinFirmware/MarlinDev.svg)](https://travis-ci.org/MarlinFirmware/MarlinDev)